Ansonia station

 Ansonia station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad's New Haven Line, located in Ansonia, Connecticut.

 Station layout

 This station has one low-level side platform to the east of the track.
 The station is owned and operated by the Connecticut Department of Transportation (ConnDOT), but Metro-North is responsible for maintaining platform lighting, trash, and snow removal.
 There is a parking lot with 50 parking spaces managed by the city of Ansonia.

 In 2018, ConnDOT awarded a grant of $389,000 to the city of Ansonia for safety and beautification improvements to the station including improved lighting, sidewalks, and accessibility.

 Future

-In November 2021, Governor Lamont announced at Ansonia station that both Derby and Ansonia stations will be equipped with high platforms and other improvements.
-While Derby station has been fully funded and awaiting construction, Ansonia station still awaits funding.
+In November 2021, Governor Lamont announced at Ansonia station that both Derby and Ansonia stations would be equipped with high platforms and other improvements.
+As of 2024, the state plans to add an accessible high-level platform at the station, with construction to take place from 2025 to 2027.